richafnu/Viva/Viva/glint/communicate/communicate-with-nudges.md

   - Nudge #3: Choose a Focus Area (or whatever term your organization uses)
   - Nudge #4: Focus Area reminder

-### Enabled programs
+### Enable programs

 Nudges are enabled at the program level within each specific survey program.
 Your Recipient Group shows on the Nudges landing page under **Configuration**.

 ## Edit Nudge details

 Once Nudge details are saved, they can't be edited within specific programs or cycles.
-All editing must be done by selecting **Configure** on the admin dashboard, then **Nudges**.
+Editing must be done by selecting **Configure** on the admin dashboard, then **Nudges**.
 To make changes to a recipient group:

 1. Select **Disable**, then **Disable Recipient Group**, then **Edit Details**.
 1. Make changes and select **Save Changes**.
 1. Select **Enable** and then **Enable Recipient Group** on the Configuration section of the Nudges landing page to incorporate the changes into your programs.

-### How long will Nudges continue to send?
+### How long do Nudges continue to send?

 Nudges send within 90 days of the survey closing, regardless of the date Nudges are enabled.
 For example, if a program is on a quarterly cadence, Nudges stop when the next cycle starts.